acc-wp/acc_user_importer/README.md

   You have the choice to take no action, set role to a value or remove a role from the member.
 - Role value?
 Value related to the previous choice.
+- Also check user expiry in local DB?
+If this option is checked, then after syncing the received data from the 2M API, an additional step is done: the local database is scanned, looking for expired users.
+This is a safeguard in case 2M forgets to notify us of an expired user.
+- Delete expired user accounts after a while?
+Enable feature where obsolete user accounts are deleted after a while.
+This logic requires the above "Also check user expiry" option and enable the next 2 options.
 - How many days before deleting an expired user from database?
   In order to protect members personal information, it is good practice to eventually delete the data of people who are no longer with the club.